alessandrokonrad/Pi-Pool/README.md

 That's it.
 Your node is now starting to sync!

+<b>Note:</b> The syncing process for the mainnet blockchain can take really long.
+My node also crashed sometimes during the syncing process.
+Having a backup machine (x86_64) where you sync the node and just copy the db on the Raspberry Pi, makes it much easier and faster.
+As soon as the Pi is in sync it runs really smooth and just uses about 5% of the CPU.

 ## Setup a stakepool
 I might create a detailed guide soon, on how to register a stakepool.
 Anyway there are plenty tutorials out there: <br />